Shane32/GraphQL.AspNetCore3/README.md

 To set the user context to be used during the execution of GraphQL requests, call `AddUserContextBuilder` during the GraphQL service setup to set a delegate which will be called when the user context is built.
+Alternatively, you can register an `IUserContextBuilder` implementation to do the same.

 #### Program.cs / Startup.cs